Noejoaquin/Avero/README.md

 ## Functionality

-Edesia implements a remote API to navigate through several tables, open checks for those tables, and add items to those checks.
+Edesia accesses a remote API to navigate through several tables, open checks for those tables, and add items to those checks.
 The user can add any amount of items to a single check, as well as void any item that has already been added to one.
-Users can then close the check.
-One check is allowed to be open per table.
+Users can then easily close the check.
+There can only be one open check per table.

 ## Technologies Used